 Upgrading to the Control Board-Routing Engine REMX2K-X8-64G in a Redundant Host Subsystem

-A redundant host subsystem consists of a master Routing Engine-Control Board (CB-RE) (RE0) and a backup CB-RE (RE1).
+A redundant host subsystem consists of a primary Routing Engine-Control Board (CB-RE) (RE0) and a backup CB-RE (RE1).
 To upgrade the host subsystem to use the REMX2K-X8-64G CB-RE, you must first uninstall the backup CB-RE and install the REMX2K-X8-64G CB-RE, which then becomes the backup CB-RE.
-Configure this backup CB-RE as the master CB-RE.
+Configure this backup CB-RE as the primary CB-RE.
 Then replace the other CB-RE and configure it as the backup CB-RE.

 Save the router configuration before upgrading the CB-RE.

 To take the host subsystem offline perform the following steps:

 - On the external management device connected to the CB-RE,